MEDIC: Zero-shot Music Editing with Disentangled Inversion Control: Methodology

 \subsubsection{Harmonic Branch Integretion}

-The naive combination of cross-attention control and mutual self-attention control sequentially would lead to a sub-optimal outcome in the original dual-branch setup, especially failing the global attention refinement.
-To address this issue, we introduce an additional latent harmonic branch, which serves as an intermediate to host the desired composition and structural information in the target music.
-Our unified framework is detailed in Algorithm~\ref{alg:1} and illustrated in Figure~\ref{fig:attention}.
+We hypothesize that a simple sequential combination of cross-attention control and mutual self-attention control may yield sub-optimal results within the original dual-branch framework.
+This approach is particularly ineffective in refining global attention, as depicted in Figure~\ref{fig:framework}(d).
+Our empirical validation, presented in Table~\ref{tab:3} (HAC vs w/o HB), supports this hypothesis.
+To address this issue, we introduce an additional latent \textbf{harmonic branch}, which serves as an intermediate branch to host the desired composition and structural information in the target music.
+The unified framework of Harmonized Attention Control is detailed in Algorithm~\ref{alg:1}.
 During each forward step of the diffusion process, we start with mutual self-attention control on $z^{src}$ and $z^{tgt}$ and assign the output to the harmonic branch latent $z^{har}$.
-Following this, cross-attention control is applied on $M_{har}$ and $M_{tgt}$ to refine the semantic information for $M_{tgt}$.
+This latent lays the formal structure of the target music.
+Next, cross-attention control is applied on $M^{har}$ and $M^{tgt}$ to refine the semantic information for $M^{tgt}$.
+As illustrated in Figure~\ref{fig:attention}, the harmonic branch output $z^{har}_0$ reflects the requested non-rigid changes (e.g., ``rapid''), while preserving the rigid content semantics (e.g., ``guitar'').
+The target branch output $z^{tgt}_0$ builds upon the structural layout of the $z^{har}$ while reflecting the requested rigid changes (e.g., ``violin'').